 - For flexible jobs executed on Windows hosts and PC jobs, the job processes started by these jobs themselves can return -1 as a return code.
 For flexible jobs executed on Linux hosts and Unix jobs, if job processes end with a negative value, the return code is calculated by adding 256 to the negative value.
 For example, if a job process ends with -1, the return code is 256 1 = 255.
-In a user application, if you need to determine whether the return code was set by the job process or JP1/AJS3, do not use a return code of -1 or 255 in your user applications. - For a flexible job, if either of the following options is selected for the end judgment method and the selected end condition is not satisfied, the return code is set to 1: - Normal if specified file exists - Normal if file was updated
+In a user application, if you need to determine whether the return code was set by the job process or JP1/AJS3, do not use a return code of -1 or 255 in your user applications. - For flexible jobs executed on Linux hosts and Unix jobs, a login script is executed prior to job execution.
+Therefore, if processing terminates during execution of the login script, the return code for the login script is set.
+Make sure that processing does not terminate abnormally during execution of the login script.
+For details about how to change the login script, see 13.4.2 Changing the login scripts in the JP1/Automatic Job Management System 3 Configuration Guide. - For a flexible job, if either of the following options is selected for the end judgment method and the selected end condition is not satisfied, the return code is set to 1: - Normal if specified file exists - Normal if file was updated